 - Draw the test points on a map and motivate your choices. - Describe the radio configurations you selected and their impact on the reliability of the transmission. - Visualise the experimental results by plotting the PDR for each TP and each radio configuration. - Analyze the obtained results.

 -.
 [Classroom activity] Collisions and Packet Delivery Ratio

-In this section, you will measure the impact of collisions on the network throughput using different transmission periods.
+In this section, you will measure the impact of the packet arrival rate on the collision rate and consequently the PDR.

 The setting for this experiment is unique: